savsgio/gotils/README.md

 - gotils.StringSliceInclude -> strings.Include
 - gotils.StringUniqueAppend -> strings.UniqueAppend

-**Will be removed after 01/06/2021, try to use new imports before then**
+**Will be removed after 01/06/2021.
+Please, try to use new imports before then**